e’ve all heard the term query letter, but what is it exactly? And what constitutes a good one?

 WOW: And that you have!
 I had a chance to preview The Frugal Editor at BEA, and I have to say it’s fabulous!
 Everyone should pick up a copy and use it as an invaluable reference.

 Carolyn: Thank you!
-And here’s an excerpt for your WOW! women, which can also be found here:
+And here’s an excerpt for your WOW! women:

 Titles Are Tattletales